 - In the bowl of a stand-up mixture, combine egg whites, cream of tartar, powdered sugar, and vanilla, mix on medium speed until stiff peaks form.

 - Divide the icing into two small mixing bowls.

-- To one bowl, add a couple drops of green food coloring and stir until color is even.
-Continue to add food coloring until desired color is achieved.
+- To one bowl, add a couple of drops of green food coloring and stir until the color is even.
+Continue to add food coloring until the desired color is achieved.

 - Pour a small amount of each icing into its own piping bag.

 - Thin the remaining green icing with a little water (around 2 tablespoons) and mix until combined.
 It should be thin enough to spread easily but not runny.

 - Into a squeeze bottle pour the icing that has been thinned.

 - Using the green icing in the piping bag, add a line around the edge of the trees.

 - In the outlined area use the squeeze bottle to fill in.